jncc/topcat/README.md

 Since the recent upgrade to RavenDB 3.5 you need to **run Visual Studio as an Administrator**, unfortunatley, or the database throws errors at dev time.
 We're looking into why this is the case.

+To run the tests, you need to **run IIS Express in 64-bit mode**. https://ppolyzos.com/2015/12/01/enable-x64-bit-version-of-iis-express/

 ### Web Essentials
 Install the Visual Studio Web Essentials extensions pack (and now the "Web Compiler" extension) for design-time support for CoffeeScript (.coffee) and LESS (.less).
 These are essential if you want to edit the application's Javascript or CSS.